Filtrations on quantum cohomology from the Floer theory of $\mathbb{C}^*$-actions: Overview of the results

-That localisation result generalises the main theorem from Ritter \cite{R16}.
-The construction of $Q_{\Fi}$ and its usage to compute symplectic cohomology, goes back to \cite{R14}: see \cref{Theorem neg lb paper summary}.
-It generalises the construction of invertible elements in quantum cohomology for \emph{closed} symplectic manifolds due to Seidel, known as \emph{Seidel elements} \cite{Sei97}.
-The interesting feature of the non-compact setting is that the $Q_{\Fi}$ are usually not invertible in $QH^*(Y)$, but they become invertible in $SH^*(Y)$ \cite{R14}.
+The construction of the {\bf rotation class} $Q_{\Fi}$, and its usage to compute symplectic cohomology, goes back to Ritter \cite{R14}, see \cref{Theorem neg lb paper summary}; the localisation result generalises the theorem from \cite{R16}.
+This construction generalises the so-called \emph{Seidel elements}: invertible elements in quantum cohomology for \emph{closed} symplectic manifolds due to Seidel \cite{Sei97}.
+The interesting feature of the non-compact setting is that the rotation class $Q_{\Fi}$ is usually not invertible in $QH^*(Y)$, but it becomes invertible in $SH^*(Y)$.

 For CSRs, $QH^*(Y)\cong H^*(Y)$ as algebras (with suitable coefficients), so we obtain a $\Fi$-dependent filtration on $H^*(Y)$ by ideals with respect to cup-product, and $H^*(Y)\cong SH^{*-1}_+(Y,\Fi)$.